 No one saves us but ourselves.
 No one can and no one may.
 We ourselves must walk the path.

 Friends, loved ones, mentors, teachers – they can all set us on what they think is the right path for us.
 Sometimes they are right, sometimes they are wrong, and sometimes they are “almost” right.
-It is up to us to decided what the correct life path is for us, at this point in our lives.
+It is up to us to decide what the correct life path is for us, at this point in our lives.
 No matter what path we take in life, no matter where we go or end up, we take a little bit of everyone we know with us.
 Haven’t you heard those voices in your head?
-Your parents, you favorite aunt or uncle, your grandparents, those special friends from school – those voices that make insane comments about what is taking place in front of you?
+Your parents, your favorite aunt or uncle, your grandparents, those special friends from school – those voices that make insane comments about what is taking place in front of you?
 Mine are these comedian’s talking commentary during a boring office meeting.
-My son Sam’s voice comes into play during movies when they are doing anything military, telling me they are doing it wrong.
+My son Sam’s voice comes into play during movies when they are doing anything military or medical, telling me they are doing it wrong.

 If you don’t like the road you’re walking, start paving another one.